sara-sabr/ITStrategy/presentations/en/Micro-acquisition_PPOC.md

 Note:

-- "development and testing" includes not just the development of the technical solution but also the development of the processes, the generic terms and conditions, the user documentation, the audit and monitoring process, communication pieces
+- "development and testing" includes the development of the technical solution but also the development of the processes, the generic terms and conditions, the user documentation, the audit and monitoring process, and communication pieces

 ---